aetherBytes/nullblock/README.md

 Encountered a problem?
 Have a question?
 Our community is here to help.
 Reach out to us through our support channels or open an issue on GitHub.

 ## 📃 License
-[Your App Name] is open-sourced under the MIT License.
+NullBlock is open-sourced under the MIT License.
 See the LICENSE file for more details.